skhcjh231/blog-post/content/docs/spring24/13_/_index.md

 *<a href="https://ar5iv.labs.arxiv.org/html/2203.03466">Figure 2</a> : Illustration of µ-Transfer*
 </div>

-One of the significant advantages of µ-Parameterization is the concept of µ-Transfer. <span style="color:red">This method allows hyperparameters, such as learning rates, found optimal in small models to be transferred directly to larger models without the need for extensive re-tuning.</span>
+One of the significant advantages of µ-Parameterization is the concept of µ-Transfer.
+This method allows hyperparameters, such as learning rates, found optimal in small models to be transferred directly to larger models without the need for extensive re-tuning.
 This process is particularly beneficial for scaling models efficiently and maintaining consistent performance across different model sizes.

 ### Steps in µ-Transfer